Zwift: what is it and how does it work?

 What is Zwift?

 Zwift is an online running and cycling platform that allows users to train, interact and compete in a virtual world.
-By connecting a bike with a smart turbo trainer, or a treadmill with a RunPod device, users can join a community of runners and riders, clocking up miles from the comfort of their own home.
+By connecting a bike or indoor bike frame with a smart turbo trainer, riding a smart bike or linking a treadmill with a RunPod device, users can join a community of runners and riders, clocking up miles from the comfort of their own home.

 What equipment do I need to train on Zwift?